Casa Batlló Tickets

 Unfortunately not.
 Casa Batlló doesn't have a car park.
 There are several car parks located within walking distance though including Passeig de Gracia, Carrer de Valencia, Carrer d'Arago and Rambla de Catalunya.

-How long does it take to see Casa Batlló?
+How long does it take to visit Casa Batlló?

-We always suggest you should take at least an hour and a half to tour the property in order that you can enjoy it and take it all in.
+We recommend around 1 hour to tour the property in order that you can enjoy it and take it all in.

 Is Casa Batlló Wheelchair Accessible?